 The next step is matching these personas to the types of content or services they will actually get in the app.

 A use case is something that provides value to the employee or the organization.

 One more bit of advice: think locally when it comes to use cases.
-Company news does have legitimacy and it will be an important part of most employee apps, but the more local, specific, and relevant your news channels are, the better they will be at creating engagement with the app.
+Company news does have legitimacy and it will be an important part of most employee apps.
+But the more local, specific, and relevant your news channels are, the better they will be at creating engagement with the app.

 Bring Your Stakeholders Together (IT, HR, Finance, etc.)

-In return, communications teams tell us that something as straightforward as the shift planning feature in an employee app allows them to reach people who would have otherwise never adopted their comms channel.
+In return, communications teams tell us that something as straightforward as the shift-planning feature in an employee app allows them to reach people who would otherwise never have adopted their comms channel.

-Make the value of the app visible and understandable — immediately
+Make the value of the app visible and understandable-immediately.

 Often, training simply isn’t a practical option.
 With that in mind, employee apps should require zero training for end users.
 It’s not just the cost of taking an hour or more for sometimes thousands of employees.
 Employee turnover, as well as part-time and seasonal workers, create the kind of scheduling complications that make it nearly impossible to arrange for an hour or more of training time.